Pain Relief Therapy that Works!

 At Triangle Disc Care, we are proud to offer spinal decompression therapy from a certified spinal decompression practitioner.
 The procedure is non-surgical and non-invasive, and so painless that many patients fall asleep during a typical 20-minute session.
 It is performed on a revolutionary computer-controlled hydraulic table similar in some ways to an old school traction table.

-Hundreds of people living in Raleigh, Cary, Apex and throughout the Triangle suffer from severe back and neck pain as a result of herniated or bulging discs.
-In the past, a patient suffering from disc problems was usually given medications, instructed to refrain from physical activities, and referred for physical therapy.
+A patient suffering from disc problems was usually given medications, instructed to refrain from physical activities, and referred for physical therapy.
 When they didn’t get better, they were sent for spinal surgery or simply told to learn to live with it.
+But…

-A single disc level is isolated, and by using specific traction and relaxation treatment cycles throughout the treatment, along with proper positioning, negative pressure can actually be created within the disc.
+A single-disc level is isolated, and by using specific traction and relaxation treatment cycles throughout the treatment, along with proper positioning, negative pressure can be created within the disc.
 When the offending disc is gently separated 5 to 7 millimeters, the negative pressure inside the disc will promote the retraction of bulging disc tissue.
-This negative pressure also pulls water, oxygen and nutrients into the disc, thereby re-hydrating a degenerated disc and bringing in the nutrients needed to begin the healing process.
+This negative pressure also pulls water, oxygen, and nutrients into the disc, thereby re-hydrating a degenerated disc and bringing in the nutrients needed to begin the healing process.

 When Is Spinal Decompression Therapy Helpful?